Breakout Rooms

 - Where possible, use collaborative docs structured as handouts to guide activity and discussion.

-Choose to assign rooms automatically when you’d like random assignment.
-This lets you set up breakout rooms efficiently, and lets learners meet peers, helping to build connections and community.
+Choose to assign rooms automatically when you’d like students to be randomly assigned.
+This is the most efficient way to create breakout rooms, and lets learners meet a variety of peers, helping to build their social presence.

 Try setting up automatic breakout rooms, and also pre-setting time limits on the rooms.
 This gives learners a timer in the room, so they know what to expect.
 This also allows the rooms to close automatically, saving you a step or two.

 Automatic assignment is probably the most frequently used breakout room set up for most active learning activities.
-Some favourites are:
+Some favourites using this approach are:

-If you’re choosing to recreate rooms, be mindful of explaining the rationale for the change in group to learners.
-Some may have formed connections with peers in a group, and may not like being reassigned.
-Prepare learners that this activity will have them mixing and mingling and support the ways learners choose to engage.
+If you’re choosing to recreate rooms, be careful to explain the rationale for the change to the learners.
+Some may have formed connections with peers, or experience anxiety when meeting new people.
+Prepare learners that the activity will have them mixing and mingling and be prepared to support the ways learners choose to engage.

-Recreating is best used sparingly when learners are still getting to know each other, and in contexts where varied perspectives and inputs will add value to their learning.
-Try it out in ice breaker activities where you’d like participants to connect, and recreate no more than one or two times.
-Be mindful that you pace the activity and use guiding visuals, such as presentation slides with instructions.
+Recreating rooms is best used sparingly.
+It can be most effective when learners are still getting to know each other, and in contexts where varied perspectives and inputs will add value to their learning.
+Try it out in ice breaker activities where you’d like participants to connect, and recreate no more than once or twice.
+Be mindful that you use a suitably slower pace and guiding visuals, such as presentation slides with instructions.

 Using choice-based assignment might be best for learners who already feel comfortable with breakout rooms and using Zoom.
 In some activities, you might want to allow students to select their own breakout room.
 This supports choice in topics and learner autonomy.
 As of publication, this feature is not yet available in Teams.